-The following are a list of local, state, and national organizations that outline resources for artists and arts organization amidst COVID-19:
+The following are local, state, and national organizations that have resources for artists and arts organizations:

 National Endowment for the Arts

-South Arts is a non-profit, Regional Arts Organization headquartered in Atlanta serving audiences, arts organizations, and individual artists.
+South Arts is a non-profit, Regional Arts Organization from Atlanta serving audiences, arts organizations, and artists.
 South Arts is funded by the National Endowment for the Arts, member states, foundations, businesses and individuals.
-We work in partnership with the State Arts Agencies of Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
+They work in partnership with the State Arts Agencies of Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.

 Americans for the Arts serves, advances, and leads the network of organizations and individuals who cultivate, promote, sustain, and support the arts in America.
 Founded in 1960, Americans for the Arts is the nation’s leading nonprofit organization for advancing the arts and arts education.

-ArtsReady, an online emergency preparedness service by and for arts/cultural nonprofits, provides arts organizations with customized business continuity plans for post-crisis sustainability.
+ArtsReady, an online emergency preparedness service by and for arts/cultural nonprofits, provides arts organizations with customized business plans to help you get through an unexpected crisis.

 Durham Arts Council